 Skip to main content

 Every time new data is published to a model, a new version is created.
 This is a snapshot of your model at a specific point in time, a moment in your project’s history.
-Versions are stored forever or until you delete a model for which they were created.
-Versions help you keep track of changes, they record who published them, form which source updated what and when, by default everyone always sees the latest version with the flexibility to go back to a previous state if needed.
+Version retention depends on your plan: Team and Enterprise plans retain full version history, while the Explore plan provides access to versions created or updated within the last 30 days.
+Versions may also be deleted when you delete a model.
+Versions help you keep track of changes.
+They record who published them, from which source, and when.
+By default everyone sees the latest version, with the flexibility to go back to a previous state when needed.
 Each version includes:

 • All the objects in your model